ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-5. 1.
-The chain rule is key concept in differentiation.
+1. The chain rule is key concept in differentiation.
 Define it.
 2. Elaborate how the chain rule is utilized in the context of neural networks.

 <details><summary><b>Answer</b></summary>